COMMUNITY-BASED FEDERAL WORK STUDY

 The Spring federal work study term is from January 16 (first day of classes) - April 27 (last day of classes).

 In order to qualify for federal work study during Spring 2018 students must:

 1) Have a job offer at an approved community-based organization that is in the Federal Work Study program

 2) Receive and accept a federal work study award through your financial aid package for the 2017-2018 school year.

 4) Be approved to use federal work study funds while working at that organization by Michelle Vodenik in the Career Services Office; therefore you MUST turn in your Federal Work Study request form

 5) Once approved, bring in your paperwork to the Office of Administration & Finance so that you can be added to the Chicago-Kent payroll.
 Students must have authorization to work in the United States, fill out State and Federal tax forms, and complete a direct deposit form.
 No student can begin to be paid for any hours worked until they receive official approval by the IIT Student Employment Office.

-During the summer, students can request to be approved for up to 40 hours per week of work.
+During the semester, students can request to be approved for up to 20 hours per week of work.
 Read below for full details.

 Please review the following questions & answers about how the program works and what your responsibilities are as a student participant: